Moros1138/hamster-client/README.md

+# HamsterNet Reference Implementation

-# PGE Template Project v2.25
+# Built using PGE Template Project v2.25

 This is a template project for use with the [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).
 It serves as a jumping off point for you to build your masterpiece application.